-In some instances a wife will ask for alimony, also known as spousal support or spousal maintenance.
+In some instances, a wife will ask for alimony, also known as spousal support or spousal maintenance.
 Alimony is the court-ordered payment of money to your wife after the dissolution of marriage.
 If you made more money (especially if you were the primary breadwinner), there is a good chance your wife will seek alimony.
 The bigger the difference in earnings and the longer you were married, the larger the alimony payment will be.
 Check your specific state spousal support laws here.

 If the divorce is not going to occur for some time, the husband should consider the following actions to reduce his exposure to alimony:

-* if income is trending down, it would make sense in holding off the divorce to use a lower income in calculating maintenance.
+if income is trending down, it would make sense in holding off the divorce to use a lower income in calculating spousal maintenance.

 How Is Alimony Determined?